alnnch/omamo/data/README.md

 oma_species.txt is a text file with all the species present in OMA, including their full name, Taxon ID and UniProt code

-go_positive_annotations.csv is a file where the first column is GO ID,
+go_positive_annotations.tsv is a file with GO IDs, its empirical frequency in UniProt and its information content.